ABOUT MICHELLE’S MACARONS

-She started her business four years ago when she started making her trademark French macarons for her friends and family.
+She started her then home-based business five years ago when she started making her trademark French macarons for her friends and family.
 This quickly grew to increasing production, manning booths at farmers markets, and eventually expanded to sales at different coffee shops and bakeries in Ohio.

-Now she is taking the next step — opening her own shop to sell her crispy cookies that melt in your mouth.
+In 2018, she opened her own shop in downtown Troy at 9 E. Canal St. to sell her crispy cookies that melt in your mouth.

 >> PREVIOUS COVERAGE: The story behind these pretty little French pastries and where you can get them